Personality and Physical Health

 Individuals with a high level of conscientiousness are dutiful, organized, and high in self-control.
 A high level of conscientiousness has a great impact on your health.

-Having a high level of self-control helps you avoid things which you know are bad for you, such as unhealthy foods or drugs.
+Having a high level of self-control helps you avoid things that you know are bad for you, such as unhealthy foods or drugs.
 A high level of conscientiousness is linked to eating healthier foods, being less likely to smoke or use drugs, and living longer.
 Conscientiousness is a fantastic long-term predictor of health and of living a long life.

 Extraversion